Including 3rd party libraries¶

 It’s a Very Bad Idea™ to install (or ask users to install) 3rd-party libraries in the macOS system Python.
 Alfred-PyWorkflow makes it easy to include them in your Workflow.

-subdirectory under your Workflow’s root directory
+Simply create a libs subdirectory under your Workflow’s root directory

 and install your dependencies there.
 You can call the directory whatever you

-want, but in the following explanation, I’ll assume you used libs
+want, but in the following explanation, I’ll assume you used libs.

 To install libraries in your dependencies directory, use: